maestrodev/puppet-sonarqube/README.md

 ## SonarQube Plugins

-The `sonarqube::plugin` defined type can also be used to install SonarQube plugins.
+The `sonarqube::plugin` defined type can be used to install SonarQube plugins.
 Note that Maven is required to download the plugins then.

     class { 'java': }
-    class { 'maven::maven' : }
+    class { 'maven::maven': }
     ->
-    class { 'sonarqube' : }
+    class { 'sonarqube': }

-    sonarqube::plugin { 'sonar-twitter-plugin' :
+    sonarqube::plugin { 'sonar-twitter-plugin':
       groupid    => 'org.codehaus.sonar-plugins',
       artifactid => 'sonar-twitter-plugin',
       version    => '0.1',